- Public Works

-In order to insure good clean water in all areas of the system, water division personnel will be flushing water lines at various times.
+In order to ensure good clean water in all areas of the system, water division personnel will be flushing water lines at various times.
 Employees will request that young children not play in the water for safety reasons.
 If you have a problem or complaint regarding water quality, please call the Water Division.
 All water delivered meets the primary drinking water standards established by the California Department of Health Services and the U.S. Environmental Protection Agency.
-More on Water Quality can be obtained by reading the 2021 Consumer Confidence Report.
+More on Water Quality can be obtained by reading the 2021 Consumer Confidence Report (PDF).

 About Your Water Service

-The City of Hanford, in cooperation with the Peoples Ditch Company and the Kings County Water District, delivers excess water flows from the Kings River, along with storm water runoff, into the 125 acres of drainage and slough basins located throughout the city to help replenish the groundwater.
+The City of Hanford, in cooperation with the Peoples Ditch Company and the Kings County Water District, delivers excess water flows from the Kings River, along with stormwater runoff, into the 125 acres of drainage and slough basins located throughout the city to help replenish the groundwater.

 The city maintains 203 miles of main lines and 15,900 service connections.